orbitalquark/textadept/doc/06_AdeptEditing.md

 ## Basic Editing

-Textadept has many basic editing features you are familiar with: basic text entry, undo/redo, clipboard manipulation, deleting characters and words, duplicating lines, joining lines, and transposing characters.
-These are accessible from the top-level "Edit" menu and have associated key bindings.
+Textadept features many common, basic editing features: inserting text, undo/redo, manipulating the clipboard, deleting characters and words, duplicating lines, joining lines, and transposing characters.
+The top-level "Edit" menu contains these actions and lists their associated key bindings.
+The manual discusses more elaborate editing features below.
-Some of the basic editing features you may not be familiar with are discussed below.

 ### Autopaired Characters

 Usually, quote ('&apos;', '&quot;') and brace ('(', '[', '{') characters go together in pairs.
-By default, Textadept automatically inserts the complement character when the first is typed.
-Similarly, the complement is deleted when you press `Bksp` (`⌫` on Mac OSX | `Bksp` in curses) over the first.
-Typing over complement characters is also supported.
-See the [preferences][] page if you would like to disable these features.
+By default, Textadept automatically inserts complement characters and allows you to type over them.
+Similarly, the editor deletes the complement when you press `Bksp` (`⌫` on Mac OSX | `Bksp` in curses) over the first.
+The [preferences][] page details how to disable these features if you find them unsuitable.

 [preferences]: 08_Preferences.html#Generic

 ### Word Completion

 Textadept provides buffer-based word completion.
-Start typing a word, press `Ctrl+Enter` (`^⎋` on Mac OSX | `M-Enter` in curses), and a list of suggested completions based on words in the current buffer is provided.
+Start typing a word and press `Ctrl+Enter` (`^⎋` on Mac OSX | `M-Enter` in curses) to display a list of suggested completions based on words in the current buffer.
 Continuing to type changes the suggestion.
 Press `Enter` (`↩` | `Enter`) to complete the selected word.